 - 3 main trunk sewers

-- 9 pumping stations
+- 9 pumping stations.

-Maintaining the sewerage system
+Maintaining our sewerage

 - inspecting sewers through closed circuit TV